Fauquier County DUI Attorney

 Fauquier County DUI Lawyer

 If you have been charged with DUI and wish to build a strong defense, you need a Fauquier County DUI lawyer that is experienced in drunk driving cases and fully understands how the laws work in Fauquier County.
-Nicole Naum has a successful track record in drunk driving cases throughout the Commonwealth and is ready to go over all the details to determine how best to answer your DUI charge.
+Our attorneys have extensive experience in drunk driving cases throughout the Commonwealth and are ready to go over all the details to determine how best to answer your DUI charge.
 Call today for a free initial consultation.
-If you are looking for a criminal defense attorney to help with other criminal matters, learn more about the services Nicole Naum provides in Fauquier County.